Rundez/MagicMirror/README.md

 ![Logo](logos.png)
 # MagicMirror
 Welcome to our Magic Mirror open source project.
 This is intended to be an easier alternative to the [MagicMirror²](https://github.com/MichMich/MagicMirror) modular smart mirror platform.
+You can read more about what software we use and why we use it in the [wiki](https://github.com/Rundez/MagicMirror/wiki)

 # How to install for MacOS/Ubuntu
 1. Clone the project